Pratt & Whitney JT3D: Design and development

 JT3Ds from Boeing 707s are used to re-fit USAF KC-135As, 1984.

 After long service for both airlines and air forces, the number of JT3D-powered aircraft is steadily decreasing.
-One hundred thirty five KC-135s use the JT3D, while 354 were fitted with CFM International CFM56 engines, which provide greater thrust, lower fuel consumption, and increased operational flexibility due to their lower noise footprint.
+One hundred and thirty five KC-135s use the JT3D, while 354 were fitted with CFM International CFM56 engines, which provide greater thrust, lower fuel consumption, and increased operational flexibility due to their lower noise footprint.
 The noise of the JT3D is one of the reasons NATO has debated re-fitting their E-3 Sentry AWACS fleet, since the aircraft are subject to restrictions that aircraft with modern engines are not.
 Operational flexibility would be further increased due to the ability of higher power engines to increase the ceiling of the aircraft, extending the horizon for radar surveillance; for instance, RAF, French and Saudi E-3s routinely fly higher than NATO/USAF counterparts.

 In 1961, the TF33-powered Boeing B-52H Stratofortress entered service.
 The "H" model of the B-52 was the only production variant of the heavy bomber to be fitted with turbofan engines, and is the only model remaining in United States Air Force service.
 It is expected to remain as a mainstay of the Air Force heavy bomber fleet until at least 2040, with options for replacing the 8 TF33 engines with more modern equivalents being considered.
 In April 2020, the USAF released a request for proposals for 608 commercial replacement engines, with the plan to award the contract in May 2021.
 In September 2021, the USAF announced that the TF33 would be replaced by the Rolls-Royce F130.